Vicarta/js-popup-sales/README.md

 # JS Popup Sales Widget

-A lightweight, customizable JavaScript pop-up widget for advertising messages and announcements.
+A lightweight, customizable pop-up widget for advertising messages and announcements.
 Built on vanilla JavaScript, with no dependencies and using Shadow DOM for style isolation.

 ## Features